-On March 12, 2015, the Company completed a public offering of \$500 million aggregate principal amount of the Company's Senior Notes due March 2020 and \$500 million aggregate principal amount of the Company's Senior Notes due March 2025.
+On March 12, 2015, the Company completed a public offering of \$500 million aggregate principal amount of the Company's Senior Notes due March 15, 2020 (the "2020 Notes") and \$500 million aggregate principal amount of the Company's Senior Notes due March 15, 2025 (the "2025 Notes").
 The Company pays interest at an annual rate of 2.75% and 3.80% on the 2020 Notes and 2025 Notes, respectively, on a semi-annual basis on March 15 and September 15 of each year.
 During the year ended June 26, 2016, the Company entered into a series of interest rate contracts hedging the fair value of a portion of the 2025 Notes par value, whereby the Company receives a fixed rate and pays a variable rate based on a certain benchmark interest rate.
-Refer to Note 8 for additional information regarding these interest rate contracts.
+Refer to Note 9 - Financial Instruments for additional information regarding these interest rate contracts.